 Alternatives to Suboxone Treatment in North Bellingham, MA

-Suboxone is only one of numerous treatment options for those addicted to opioids.
-There are alternative medications that have previously been used in North Bellingham, MA for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of a number of treatment options for opioid addiction.
+There are alternative medications that have previously been used in North Bellingham, MAto treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For example, only methadone clinics can administer methadone.
-For individuals who are determined to get clean and who have a supportive home environment or who live in a sober house, these MAT options could be a good option for you.
+For instance, only methadone clinics can administer methadone.
+For struggling addicts who are determined to get clean and who have access to a safe and supportive living situation, these MAT options might work for you.

-People who are not a good candidate for Suboxone treatment, abstinence may be the only alternative option.
-People who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly recommended to seek treatment from a North Bellingham, MA opioid detox center that can assist in managing these symptoms.
+People who are not a good candidate for Suboxone treatment, going cold turkey may be the only alternative option.
+People who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly advised to get help from a North Bellingham, MAopioid detox center that can help manage these symptoms.